ChASE-library/ChASE/Docs-Sphinx/source/reference/chase.rst

 	     lowest nev+nex eigenvalues of H.  On exit the leading :cpp:var:`nev` block contains the smallest nev
 	     eigenvalues of :cpp:var:`H`, in descending order.
-The remaining :cpp:var:`nex` entries are approximation to the next :cpp:var:`nex` eigenvalues.
+The remaining :cpp:var:`nex` entries are an approximation to the next :cpp:var:`nex` eigenvalues.

 .. cpp:var:: int nev

-	     specifies the number of required eigenvalues.
+	     Specifies the number of required eigenvalues.
 This is usually a fraction of the total eigenspectrum.
 The maximum value of such fraction dependes on the size of the eigenproblem but as a rule of thumb should not exceed 10-20% in order to use ChASE